Everything You Want to Know About

-Glass fabricators or glass processors may purchase film directly from PDLC and SPD manufacturers to laminate and fulfill smart glass needs for clients.
+Glass fabricators or glass processors may purchase film directly from PDLC and SPD manufacturers to laminate and fulfill switchable glass needs for clients.
 The fabricator cuts and laminates the film based on architectural specifications.
-The specs should (1) include directions for polishing and tempering the glass, (2) identify the type of smart glass film and other laminating materials to use, and (3) name the source for such smart glass.
+The specs should (1) include directions for polishing and tempering the glass, (2) identify the type of privacy glass film and other laminating materials to use, and (3) name the source for such smart glass.

-Following an order for smart glass, it generally takes about six weeks before an installer may receive the glass to a site.
+Following an order for switchable glass, it generally takes about six weeks before an installer may receive the glass to a site.
 Installation may take one or more days.
 It includes connection of wiring by an electrician and framing of the glass.

 How to Specify Smart Glass in Architectural Plans

 Preparing smart glass product specifications for architectural plans is a three-step process, involving investigation, research and selection of available products along with choice of supplier.